Title search: ✖

 Let’s take a look at how these questions will help you plan and build an effective survey.

 Understanding the goal of your survey and what you wish to achieve from the survey is key.
-Surveys have a wide range of usages, such as collecting customer feedback, internal team consensus, lead segmentation, and with GreenRope, they can even be used as a test for respondents (or "students") to complete when used in conjunction with the LMS.
+Surveys have a wide range of usages, such as collecting customer feedback, internal team consensus, marketing research, lead segmentation, and with GreenRope, they can even be used as a test for respondents (or "students") to complete when used in conjunction with the LMS.

 Create and send your survey with your goal in mind.
 This will help you create a more cohesive flow of questions, and will ensure your survey is sent to the right audience.